Rickey Henderson: Legacy

 It took a long time, huh [Pause for cheers] First of all, I would like to thank God for giving me the opportunity.
 I want to thank the Haas family, the Oakland organization, the city of Oakland, and all you beautiful fans for supporting me.
 [Pause for cheers] Most of all, I'd like to thank my mom, my friends, and loved ones for their support.
 I want to give my appreciation to Tom Trebelhorn and the late Billy Martin.
 Billy Martin was a great manager.
 He was a great friend to me.
 I love you, Billy.
 I wish you were here.
 [Pause for cheers] Lou Brock was the symbol of great base stealing.
 But today, I'm the greatest of all time.
 Thank you.

 — —Rickey Henderson's full speech after breaking Lou Brock's record.

 On May 1, 1991, Henderson stole his 939th base to pass Lou Brock and became the sport's all-time stolen base leader.
 Henderson's speech after breaking Brock's record was similar to the standard victory or award speech.
 He thanked God and his mother, as well as the people that helped him in baseball.
 Because his idol was Muhammad Ali, Henderson decided to use the words "greatest of all time."
 These words have since been taken by many to support the notion that Henderson is selfish and arrogant, although years later, Henderson revealed that he had gone over his planned remarks ahead of time with Brock, and the Cardinals Hall of Famer "had no problem with it.
 In fact, he helped me write what I was going to say that day."
 On the day of the speech, Brock later told reporters amiably, "He spoke from his heart."
 Brock and Henderson had had a friendly relationship ever since their first meeting in 1981.
 Brock pronounced the young speedster as the heir to his record, saying, "How are we gonna break it?"

-Henderson has mixed feelings about his comments:

-As soon as I said it, it ruined everything.
-Everybody thought it was the worst thing you could ever say.
-Those words haunt me to this day, and will continue to haunt me.
-They overshadow what I've accomplished in this game.
+Henderson later felt that the statement overshadowed his accomplishments.

-At the end of his July 2009 Hall of Fame induction, Henderson alluded to his earlier speech, saying:

-In closing, I would like to say my favorite hero was Muhammad Ali.
+At the end of his July 2009 Hall of Fame induction, Henderson alluded to his earlier speech, saying:In closing, I would like to say my favorite hero was Muhammad Ali.
 He said at one time, quote, "I am the greatest," end of quote.
 That is something I always wanted to be.
 And now that the Association has voted me into the Baseball Hall of Fame, my journey as a player is complete.
 I am now in the class of the greatest players of all time.
 And at this moment, I am ... [pause] ... very, very humble.
-Thank you.

-Asked if he believes the passage of time will improve his reputation, Henderson said:
+Thank you.Asked if he believes the passage of time will improve his reputation, Henderson said that he was simply telling the truth about his accomplishments rather than being cocky.